-(Also known as The Olde Shanty and The Tavern House)
+(Also known as The Olde Shanty, The Tavern House, and New Market Hotel)

 In 1795 James Sulivane sold the 1 acre lot where John McClaren now lives to Charles Lecompte.
 John McClaren used the house as a public house and a grocery.
 An 1829 deed describes the lot as "the old tavern and home dwelling of Mary Ann Travers."
 Thus both the Old Collins House and the Old Tavern property were likely built by 1829.
 The Old Tavern was likely the public house where John McClaren lived in 1795.
 Silas Collins was known to have operated a public house at this location in 1828 and again in 1844 and 1845.